 Membrane sweeping is more easily performed when your cervix is ‘favourable’.
 The cervix is soft, has shifted forward and is slightly open.

 If the cervix is still posterior, it will be difficult for your care provider to reach, which can make the sweep uncomfortable or even painful.

-If the cervix is soft but closed, your care provider can stretch or massage the cervix to stimulate it to begin to dilate.
+If the cervix is soft but closed, your healthcare provider can stretch or massage the cervix with their finger, to stimulate it to begin to dilate.

 Stretching the cervix can feel very uncomfortable, and some women describe a sharp, shooting sort of pain.

 #4: You have the right to decide to have a membrane sweep